AICoE/manage-dependencies-tutorial/docs/source/convert-notebook.md

-# Bring your notebook and make it reproducible (pip install cells)
+# Bring your notebook and make it reproducible (Convert cells with pip commands automatically)

 Let's say I have a notebook I was working on that uses `pip` in my cells and I want to make it reproducible.